 How does the program work?
 How often do I have to come to campus?

 The program is run in a cohort model (where the same students will be in classes together throughout the program) and delivered through Eastern Online; facilitated using Canvas software.
 Students log into their courses on their own time to complete asynchronous components such as discussion boards and individual assignments.
 Live sessions are held on Monday evenings from 6-9pm PST.
-There is 3 1/2 day on-campus requirement in the fall of each year that takes place over a long weekend.
-Students meet at our Riverpoint campus in Spokane to participate in advising, attend live classes, meet their instructors and connect as a group.
+There is 4-day on-campus requirement in the fall of each year that takes place over a long weekend.
+Students meet at our Riverpoint campus in Spokane to participate in advising, attend live classes, attend certification trainings, meet their instructors, and connect as a group.
 The fall on-site happens each fall that students are enrolled in the program (once a year).

 I live out-of-state.
 Am I still eligible?

 Yes.
 Our program offers educational opportunities to students in multiple state jurisdictions.
 Due to a new state authorization initiative throughout the nation, all universities offering education outside of their state must be authorized by each state in which they offer courses.
 EWU is monitoring developments in state laws in every state.
 To see if your state has a current agreement, please use our interactive map.
 More information about the new state authorization laws, please see the EWU State Authorization page.